compiler-explorer/compiler-explorer/docs/API.md

 If bypass compile cache is specified and an execution is to happen, the execution cache will also be bypassed.

+Note: `bypassCache` previously accepted a boolean.
+The enum values have been carefully chosen for backwards compatibility.

 Filters include `binary`, `binaryObject`, `labels`, `intel`, `directives` and `demangle`, which correspond to the UI buttons on the HTML version.